 INTRODUCTION

-The Agavaceae family includes important species in Mexico, not only for their abundance but also for their use made of them.
+The Agavaceae family includes important species in Mexico, not only for their abundance but also for their uses..
 For example, Agave americana, Agave angustifolia, and Agave tequilana are widely distributed across the American continent, with specimens from the south of the United States of America to South America.
 It is a broad group that includes 210 species, 159 of which are found in Mexico, where 129 are endemic, representing 61% of the total number in the world1.In traditional Mexican medicine, these species have been employed to treat wounds, rheumatoid arthritis, snake bites, cancer, extremity paralysis, postpartum abdominal inflammation, as well as diabetes and hypertension2.
-More specifically, it is mentioned that A. Americana can alleviate gastrointestinal problems such as ulcers and dysentery3.
+More specifically, it is reportedthat A. Americana can alleviate gastrointestinal problems such as ulcers and dysentery3.
 A. angustifolia for digestive disorders4and A. tequilana, a plant of important industrial use in Mexico for tequila production5.

-Pharmacological reports indicate diverse biological effects for the genus, including antioxidant, antibacterial, anticancer, and anti-inflammatory properties6.It has been demonstrated that A. americana, A. angustifolia, or A. tequilana acetonic extract can modulate the neuroinflammatory response of mice exposed to lipopolysaccharide (LPS) because they decreased IL-6 and TNF-α pro-inflammatory cytokine concentration and increased IL-10 (anti-inflammatory) in the brain7.
+Pharmacological reports indicate diverse biological effects for the genus, including antioxidant, antibacterial, anticancer, and anti-inflammatory properties6.It has been demonstrated that A. americana, A. angustifolia, or A. tequilana acetonic extracts can modulate the neuroinflammatory response of mice exposed to lipopolysaccharide (LPS) because they decreased IL-6 and TNF-α pro-inflammatory cytokine concentration and increased IL-10 (anti-inflammatory) in the brain7.
 Thus, Agave species may be clinically valuable for treating psychiatric diseases (such as depression) and neurodegenerative diseases like Alzheimer's disease (AD) since cellular and biochemical pharmacological mechanisms of action associated with neuroinflammation have been established.
 Neuroinflammation is a complex mechanism involving a wide variety of receptors and intracellular signaling systems, which act together to repair damage caused by degeneration derived from environmental or aging damage, but also participate in the perpetuation of neuroinflammation during disease.
 The activation of microglia, cells that coordinate the immune system, is fundamental during this process.
 Therefore, the immunogenic stimulus that causes inflammation triggers a cell signaling cascade that aims to resolve the aggression8, provoking the microglia to adopt an amoeboid morphology, leading to an overproduction of cytokines and reactive oxygen species (ROS)9,10.

 In pharmacological assays, a model widely employed to induce neuroinflammation and cognitive impairment is that of LPS (lipopolysaccharide) systemic administration, which has been shown to cause dysregulation in the inflammatory (IL-1β, IL-6, TNF-α) and anti-inflammatory (IL-10) cytokine concentrations.
 This dysregulation leads to the overproduction of ROS and promotes oxidative stress resulting in cell damage and contributing to the pathogenesis of neurodegenerative diseases11.
 These cellular events cause behavioral changes, where memory loss is the most impacting symptom experienced by a patient and family because it leads to a lack of identity.
 So, a relevant therapeutic target is the memory associated with neurodegenerative diseases such as AD.

 Cholinergic neurotransmission regulates higher cortical functions related to memory, learning, and concentration through neuronal transmission by acetylcholine (ACh) and its cholinergic receptors.
 It has been demonstrated that scopolamine (ESC), which acts on muscarinic receptors for ACh, impairs the encoding new memories without deteriorating the stored memory.
 At the same time, activating nicotinic receptors leads to improved consolidation of new memories12.
-An essential element in this neurotransmission system linked to memory is the enzyme acetylcholinesterase (ACh-E), which is responsible for the ACh hydrolysis13; so this protein's activity reduces the ACh levels and cholinergic transmission.
+An essential element in this neurotransmission system linked to memory is the enzyme acetylcholinesterase (ACh-E), which is responsible for the ACh hydrolysis13; so, this protein's activity reduces the ACh levels and cholinergic transmission.
 Pharmacologically, ACh-E inhibition is a clinical strategy on which some of the prescribed treatments for patients with cognitive deficits, like those with AD, are based14.
 These drugs are therapeutically beneficial but with limited efficacy, making searching for new therapies an ongoing line of research.